TransitTalk/Transit-Talk/README.md

 <br>

-## Using Caravan
+## Using Transit Talk

- Caravan's user interaction occurs through a mobile-first website that allows transit riders to view recently reported issues at nearby stations and on nearby vehicles.
+ Transit Talk's user interaction occurs through a mobile-first website that allows transit riders to view recently reported issues at nearby stations and on nearby vehicles.

  [//]: # (Homescreen w/o account photo TBD)